The EPSRC Centre for Doctoral Training in Topological Design offers fully funded studentships in a wide range of research themes related to topology.

 We also provide advice and support to help potential supervisors develop links with relevant commercial organisations.
 We have existing partnerships with a variety of companies in a wide range of industrial sectors.
 Please find out more about the organisations we work with on our industrial partner pages.

 Developing a Research Project with the CDT Topological Design

 Proposed projects should be multidisciplinary, with first and second supervisors ideally from different research groups.
-Project proposals should include an overview accessible to our incoming students and other researchers in EPS, including an explanation of the link with topological science and engineering, and a summary of short, exploratory mini-projects that would take place in the student's first year.
+Project proposals should include an overview accessible to our incoming students and other researchers in EPS, including an explanation of the link with topological science and engineering, and a summary of short, exploratory mini-projects that the student will complete in the first year of the programme.

 Each project proposal will be assessed by the CDT Management Board, looking at the following criteria: